What changed in August 2026

 | May 2026 | R26.52/l | — (relief applied) | R31.17/l | ▲ R5.27 |

-Table shows petrol 93 coastal and diesel 500ppm as the primary reference grades.
+Table shows petrol 93 inland and diesel 500ppm inland as the primary reference grades.
 May diesel figure reflects the R5.27/l increase effective 6 May 2026.
-July figures are mid-month CEF forecasts, not official prices.
+August 2026 figures are the official DMPR prices effective 5 August 2026; diesel is the wholesale reference price.
+For the full July 2026 breakdown, see the July 2026 fuel price archive.

 How fuel costs affect your car purchase decision